Osteoarthritis (OA)

 What is Osteoarthritis (OA)

 Osteoarthritis is the most common type of arthritis in Australia.
 It is not the same as osteoporosis, a different condition where your bones become weak, fragile and more likely to break.
+For more information, speak with your qualified physiotherapist.

 What are the symptoms?